 Each general aviation (GA) enthusiast can readily suggest a list of challenges facing general aviation – ranging from the familiar frustrations of weather to the new opportunities of NextGen technology.
 A majority of these challenges fall within one of three key categories:

-Several Purdue Polytechnic Institute researchers are involved with PEGASAS, and Mary Johnson, associate professor of aviation technology, is co-principal investigator for the center.
+Several Purdue Polytechnic Institute researchers are involved with PEGASAS, and Mary Johnson, associate professor of aviation and transportation technology, is co-principal investigator for the center.

 The mission of PEGASAS is to enhance general aviation safety, accessibility, and sustainability by partnering the FAA with a national network of world-class researchers, educators and industry leaders.